ccai1/fatality-patrol/README.md

 ## algorithm psuedocode 0

-    start at designated startpoint
+    begin at designated startpoint

-      for all paths
+      for all paths:

         randomly choose a direction for an adjacent cell

-        if adjacent cell has not yet been visited
+        if adjacent cell has not yet been visited,

           embark on the adjacent cell

-        else
+        else,

           choose another direction

-        but if all adjacent cells has been visited
+        but if all adjacent cells has been visited,

           backtrack to the last cell that has an unvisited adjacent cell